Trailer Maintenance Tips

 Maintaining The Tires

-In many cases, especially with large trailers, the added weight the tires support even when stationary can cause trailer tires to wear out significantly faster than the tires on your coach vehicle.
+In many cases, especially with large 3500kg trailers, the added weight that the tires support even when stationary can cause trailer tires to wear out significantly faster than the tires on your towing vehicle.
 If your trailer’s been sitting around unused for a while, it’s a good bet the tires could be deflating.
 All tires leak air over time, and so keeping an eye on your air pressure is essential to keeping your trailer properly maintained.
 Taking a trailer fully loaded out on the open road with under-inflated tires can be extremely dangerous.
 The friction created when the rubber meets the road can also ruin your tires.
 This situation can lead to a blowout, which is the last thing you want to happen to a trailer hitched to your car and travelling at high speeds.
 Before inflating your tires, check the manufacturer’s suggested pounds per square inch (psi) of inflation.

 When you store your trailer, cover the tires to protect them against sun damage, which can cause cracking and splitting.